Yaronmd/labOS-automation-project/README.md

 ### E2E Tests

-- Order Creation and Validation
+- Order Creation and Validation - The test selects a facility, physician, and patient, adds an item to the order, submits the order while intercepting the request, extracts the order number from the UI, validates the response, and ensures fields are cleared.

 ### Login Tests